 This program is a cooperative effort between the Middlesex County Heath Department and the Middlesex County Board of Social Services.
 The Immunization Program reviews immunization records and provides free immunizations to school age children who are residents of Middlesex County who do not have insurance coverage for shots.
 The hours are 8:30 to 3:30 p.m.
 Monday through Friday in the New Brunswick office.
 Appointments are preferred.
 To make an appointment or if you have any questions, please call 732-745-3500.
 For more information visit the Middlesex County Health Department web site.

 A federally funded program administered by the U.S. Department of Agriculture (USDA) which provides benefits to eligible households in order to increase their food purchasing power and improve the nutritional adequacy of the diets of low-income families.
-The Food Stamp Program helps low-income households buy the food they need for good health.
+The Food Stamp Program (SNAP) helps low-income households buy the food they need for good health.
 Benefits can only be used for food such as breads and cereals; fruits and vegetables; meats, fish and poultry; dairy products and for plants and seeds to grow food to eat.

 Households are issued a debit card that they can use like a credit card in approved stores